frenchhornbro/startup/notes.md

 `db.house.find({ $or: [(beds: { $lt: 3 }), (price: { $lt: 1000 })] });`
 // find houses with either less than three beds or less than $1000 a night

+Can also use `.findOne` to just get one each time

 To use MongoDB in an application, use `npm install mongodb`

 More ways to affect the output: